highchair/artinruins-com/_property/central-fire-stations.md

   - url: central-fire-1901c-gilbane-construct.jpg
     caption: 'Part of the Gilbane collection'
   - url: central-fire-1902c-profile.jpg
+    alt: 'A large, square plan, three-story firehouse with a central tall tower equal to the height of the lower three stories.
+The first floor has many double-door, full height openings for fire wagons while the second and third story windows have ornamentation made of alternating courses of granite and brick topped by ornamental granite lintels comprised of alternating quoins.'
   - url: central-fire-1903c-views-of-prov.jpg
     caption: 'Detail from a page out of “Views of Providence,” circa 1903'
   - url: central-fire-1906c-postcard.jpg